larsbratholm/dsv/task2/README.md

 2. An entry is added with play time B
 3. A (duplicate) entry with play time A or B is added

-This could easily be fixed by just storing all the data in an initial pass, and then optionally adding play times in a second pass.
+This could easily be fixed by just storing all the unique play times in an array instead of adding them.

 ## Compile
 ```